chatwoot/docs/docs/user-guide/features/template-variables.md

 **What if the variable doesn't exist?**

-If you try to send an undefined variable, the chatwoot will show a warning.
+If you try to send an undefined variable, then Chatwoot will show a warning.

 ![undefined-variable](./images/variables/undefined-variables.png)